Hotel Front Desk Agent

 I run a small guest lodge in RSA.
 A lot of travel agents I work with have our terms & conditions, policies etc. My problem is that some will take up to 4 months to pay, I would call & email repeatedly. what would next step be without alienating them?

-Asked by Abi M almost 10 years ago
+Asked by Abi M over 10 years ago

 If someone stole something from the room as a desk attendant how would you respond to this situation